hannah-vdw/CeleBnB/readme.md

 ```
 As a registered user
 So that I can live the high life
-I would like to request a property for one night
+I would like to book a property for one night
 ```